Ways to Reduce Inventory Shrinkage

 What is inventory shrinkage?
 How does it affect your bottom line?
 What is an acceptable percentage of inventory shrinkage?
 How can I prevent it?

 Inventory shrinkage occurs when the physical inventory levels do not match the accounting records.
-The accounting data says you should have a specific number of physical products available, but after an actual count, there is a difference.
-No matter the inventory management systems or processes in place, shrinkage occurs.
+The accounting data says you should have a specific number of physical products available, but after an actual count, a difference exists.
+No matter the inventory management systems or processes you have in place, shrinkage will occur.

-There are many reasons why shrinkage occurs, from human errors to theft.
+Many reasons cause shrinkage, from human errors to theft.
 Inventory shrinkage affects retailers’ bottom line.
 According to the National Retail Security Survey, inventory shrinkage accounted for 1.38% of all retail sales.
-This represents a significant loss of revenue for retailers and eCommerce businesses.
+This represents a significant loss of revenue for retailers and e-commerce businesses.
 This article will discuss the leading causes of inventory shrinkage, how to calculate it, and ways to reduce shrinkage.

 Causes of Inventory Shrinkage